-Outcome: Withdrawn after the company committed to publishing a report covering its policies, practices, and metrics and targets on key ESG issues.
+Outcome: Successfully withdrawn after the company committed to publishing a report covering its policies, practices, and metrics and targets on key ESG issues.

 Shareholders request Quanta Services, Inc. (Quanta) issue a report describing the company’s environmental, social, and governance (ESG) policies, quantitative performance metrics, and improvement targets, including a discussion of greenhouse gas (GHG) emissions management strategies and metrics.
 This report should be updated annually, be prepared at reasonable cost, and omit proprietary information.